aldolammel/Arma-3-Ethics-Minefields-Script/README.md

 - Also it works with naval mines for naval minefield;
 - Landmines won't be planted in water / Navalmines never out of water;
 - Set (or not) for each minefield which faction is its owner;
-- Set for each minefield a doctrine: Anti-personnel, Anti-material, or hybrid;
+- Set for each minefield a doctrine: Anti-personnel, Anti-materiel, or hybrid;
 - Set for the minefield’s mines amount intensity: low, mid, high, or extreme;
 - Option for AM doctrine plants its mines only on roads;
 - Friendly error handling;